 Stream is an enterprise-grade feed and messaging API provider.
 With Stream, developers can deploy scalable feeds and chat messaging with a 99.999% uptime SLA guarantee.

 In this article, we look at the various reasons to use a service like Stream Chat to build a white-label chat platform for cloud messaging.

 What Is a White-Label Chat?

 White-label chat is considered to be any chat solution provided by a chat vendor that doesn’t show the vendor’s logo, domain, or any other type of vendor-specific branding.
 For instance, a developer can build a chat application without revealing the service provider that powers the chat behind the scenes.

 This gives you full control over the user experience and scalability of your platform, which is excellent for enterprise companies.
 Building chat applications in this way has many advantages over building them from scratch, like pricing, ease of deployments, faster integration, and more.

 Stream Chat offers a straightforward and fair pricing model for access to its APIs.
 This generally reduces the cost needed for a team of developers to build a custom chat solution.
 It also allows companies with a set budget to build and test out their ideas quickly before committing substantial resources to a more sophisticated solution, thereby reducing the barrier to entry for innovative applications in the chat space.

 Ease of Integration

-Stream Chat provides both a chat API as well as reusable component libraries, which enable developers to build chat and messaging applications quickly.
+Stream provides both a chat API as well as a messaging SDK, which enable developers to build chat and messaging applications quickly.
 Integrating and building chat applications with Stream Chat typically takes days to weeks (depending on how complicated your integration is) compared to building a custom or "homegrown" solution which involves integrating with other chat API providers, which would take months.